OceanBioME/OceanBioME.jl/docs/src/quick_start.md

 run!(simulation)
 ```

-This isn't quite as simple as it could be as it records the output so that we can visualize it, first check the required packages are installed:
+We can then visualize it, first check the required packages are installed:

 ```julia
 Pkg.add("CairoMakie")